monsoonmaelstrom/book2/book2.md

 “Yes.”

-Ten minutes later, we’re sitting at the bar of a nearby pub surveying the crowd entering and exiting, and I still haven’t been able to pick up on anyone following us.
+Ten minutes later, we’re sitting at the bar of a nearby pub surveying the crowd entering and exiting.
+The pub is dimly lit, with low ceilings, but it manages to feel cozy, rather than claustrophobic.
+I still haven’t been able to pick up on anyone following us.
 It’s starting to bug me.
 Both because I don’t like the thought that I could be wrong, in which case everything I think about Iverson could be wrong, and because I don’t like the thought that there’s someone watching me who is so much better at what they’re doing than I am.
 Both thoughts are disconcerting.

-Unexpectedly, my ring for Davy goes hot, finally.
+Unexpectedly, my ring for Davy goes hot.

 “I think we might *finally* have an answer,” I tell Liam as I look pointedly at my hand.
 Now I just need to figure out how Liam and I can both get to Davy without being followed.
 Without leading Iverson straight to him.